samiaittilat/Logistic-Regression-from-scratch-in-R/README.md

 Congratulations !
 Your model is trained and it's time to make predictions.
 The predict function is quite simple and requires only 3 parameters.
 You need to specify the _`fit output object`_, _`the test set`_ and the _`type of predictions`_.
-The type parameter is set to _"class"_ by default which means that the function returns the categories or the classes of predictions.
-In case you want to display probabilities of belonging to a category, then you would go with the type _"posterior"_
+The type parameter is set to **_"class"_** by default which means that the function returns the categories or the classes of predictions.
+In case you want to display probabilities of belonging to a category, then you would go with the type **_"posterior"_**
-Again, you don't need to standardize or scale your test set.
-Just make sure that your test set is a dataframe.
+**Again, you don't need to standardize or scale your test set.
+Just make sure that your test set is a dataframe**.